osohq/oso/new-docs/content/any/learn/policies/examples/rbac/index.md

 {{% exampleGet "userClass" %}}

-By registering the `User` class with oso, we can begin leveraging it from within our policy.
+By registering the `User` class with Oso, we can begin leveraging it from within our policy.
 Our policy currently expects actors to be simple strings, but we can update that by adding the `User` type specializer to our `role()`
 rules: